-The timing of work to be performed for projects in backlog as at December 31, 2021 is based on current project schedules, taking into account the current estimated impacts of COVID-19.
-It is possible that these schedules could change in the future as the COVID-19 pandemic evolves.
+The timing of work to be performed for projects in backlog as at December 31, 2022 is based on current project schedules, taking into account the current estimated impacts of COVID-19, supply chain disruptions, and availability of labour.
+It is possible that these estimates could change in the future based on changes in these or other factors impacting the schedule of these projects.

-Aecon does not report as backlog the significant number of contracts and arrangements in hand where the exact amount of work to be performed cannot be reliably quantified or where a minimum number of units at the contract specified price per unit is not guaranteed.
+Aecon does not report as backlog contracts and arrangements in hand where the exact amount of work to be performed cannot be reliably quantified or where a minimum number of units at the contract specified price per unit is not guaranteed.
 Examples include time and material and some cost-plus and unit priced contracts where the extent of services to be provided is undefined or where the number of units cannot be estimated with reasonable certainty.
 Other examples include the value of construction work managed under construction management advisory contracts, concession agreements, multi-year operating and maintenance service contracts where the value of the work is not specified, supplier of choice arrangements and alliance agreements where the client requests services on an as-needed basis.
 None of the expected revenue from these types of contracts and arrangements is included in backlog.
 Therefore, Aecon's anticipated future work to be performed at any given time is greater than what is reported as backlog.